Paradeluxe/Praasper/README.md

 ```bash
 pip install praasper
 ```
-> If you have a succesful installation, and you don't care if there is CUDA accelaration, you can stop it right here.
+> If you have a succesful installation and don't care if there is CUDA accelaration, you can stop it right here.

 ## (Advanced) uv installation
 `uv` is also highly recommended for way faster installation.
 If you are new to `uv`, you can install it by running the following command: